Class 44/45/46 headcode panels

 138 - 173

-Brand new D132 pulls away from Cheltenham on December 23rd 1961.
+Brand new D132 pulls away from Mangotsfield on December 23rd 1961.
 The locomotive features the fourth style of nose end found on the Peaks.
 The split headcode boxes have now been moved into the center of the nose, but the two separate displays have not yet been converted into one solid panel.

 Collection of Ian Hammond.